JSorngard/branch_hints/README.md

 This crate provides [likely] and [unlikely] functions that work as compiler hints for branching.
 They are taken directly from the [hashbrown](https://crates.io/crates/hashbrown) crate, all credit belongs to them.

-These functions enable constructions like:
+These functions enable constructions like
 ```rust
 if likely(condition) {
     // main code